Oleksiy Chernyshov: Early life and education

-Business activity
+Business career

 In 1998, he began his career at Westinghouse Electric Company (USA) as a project manager.
 He continued his career at Telesens, a subsidiary of Telesens AG (Germany).
 In 2002, together with partners, he acquired the Ukrainian part of the group, which became an independent company.

 In the early 2000s, he also started working in development.
 From 2005 to 2007, he served as the president of the AVEC Group of Companies and, until 2013, as chairman of the supervisory board.
 He developed a portfolio of commercial real estate projects with a total area of 350,000 m^{2} and attracted major international players in the fields of direct investment and commercial real estate development, including UNIQA Real Estate AG, New Century Holdings (NCH), ECE, and others.

 In parallel, in 2012, he founded investment and development company Eastgate Development, focusing on large-scale commercial real estate projects and attracting foreign investments to Ukraine.

 In 2014, he established investment company VI2 Partners with offices in Kyiv and Vienna.
 Its activities include direct investments, portfolio asset management, and investment banking.